babolivier/brendan.abolivier.bzh/content/your-own-google-drive-docs.md

 ### Zend OPCache

 PHP already comes bundled with a cache mechanism, which is a PHP opcache named Zend OPCache.
 Basically, a PHP opcache stores compiled PHP scripts so they don’t need to be re-compiled every time they are called.
-To enable it and get it to match Nextcloud's recommendations, uncomment the following line and ajust the necessary values in yout `/etc/php/7.0/fpm/php.ini` file in this way:
+To enable it and get it to match Nextcloud's recommendations, uncomment the following lines and ajust the necessary values in yout `/etc/php/7.0/fpm/php.ini` file in this way:

 ```
 opcache.enable=1